What are the top characteristics of network marketing success?

 Once you have that belief, really have it, you’re unstoppable.

-On the other side of the coin, without confidence you’re dead in the water.
+On the other side of the coin, without confidence your network marketing success is dead in the water.

 10) Powerful Positioning & Posture